Skip to main content

 Tiptree jam

-A claimed favourite of Jane Austen, these brioche-like buns are topped with sweet or savoury toppings.
+A claimed favourite of Jane Austen, brioche-like Bath buns are topped with sweet or savoury toppings.
 The creation originated in Sally Lunn’s Historic Eating House, located in one of Bath’s oldest buildings.

 High angle close up of tea and buns on a table